phidatahq/ai-cookbook/README.md

 - Open [localhost:8501](http://localhost:8501) to view the Streamlit App.
 - Open [localhost:8000/docs](http://localhost:8000/docs) to view the FastApi docs.
+- If HackerNews AI is enabled, open [localhost:8502](http://localhost:8502) to view HackerNews AI.
 - If Jupyter is enabled, open [localhost:8888](http://localhost:8888) to view JupyterLab UI.

-4. Stop the workspace using:
+3. Stop the workspace using:

 ```sh
 phi ws down